W-I-N-G/PlasticScintillator/readme.md

 Text file Outputs (saved in your data/outputs/ dir)

-1. dataset_source.txt
+1. Na22_spectrum.txt
+2. Cs137_spectrum.txt
+3. AmBe_psd.txt
    - this file will hold the light calibration data in units keVee
 ----------------------------------------------------

 First, ensure the following directory exists